AhmedShafique313/AI_Engineer-with-python/Python Beginners/Project/project_description.md

 ### Marks:
 From the readme.md file all the python beginners concepts must be used in specific manner to get good grades in the project.

+### Hint:
+Go and check some online store websites and mention all the stuff in them.